vpetrov/ray-tracing-challenge/README.md

 Some combination of `npm install`, `npm start` and `npm test` ought to do it.

-Each chapter has screenshots or screenrecordings.
+Each chapter has PNG/PPM screenshots.
+Here's one from Chapter 16:

 ![screenshot](chapter16/dice.png)